Ryan822399/C.out-SeniorProject/README.md

 **FRONTEND**

 First make sure you run the backend server.
-For Frontend, go to frontend folder, CD into tws.
+For Frontend, go to frontend folder, CD into tws and run.

 ```
 npm start